secondlinger/MultiPoseCV/README.md

 Setup might be really hard for first-timers.<br/>
 But I'm pretty sure this would be good experience in future:)<br/>

-## Download caffe model and add to file
+## 4.Download caffe model and add to file
 Download model file from [This link](https://github.com/foss-for-synopsys-dwc-arc-processors/synopsys-caffe-models/blob/master/caffe_models/openpose/caffe_model/pose_iter_440000.caffemodel) and add to MultiPoseCV\opencvcameras\pose\coco

 # If you completed the whole process above...